daniela-chavezg/odin-recipes/README.md

 # odin-recipes
 This is the first project of The Odin Project curriculum.
-This is a basic HTML recipe website.
+It is a work in progress.